-It’s become voguish in Silicon Valley to use the word “storytelling” to talk about marketing communication, written communication generally, and even communication full stop.
-This trend is unhelpful: most verbal and written communication does not involve narrative.
-Most communication in fact takes place outside of language.
+It’s become voguish in Silicon Valley to use the word “storytelling” to describe marketing communication, written communication generally, and even communication full stop.
+Personally, I don’t love this trend: most communication doesn’t involve narrative, and indeed, most communication takes place outside of language.
 Storytelling has its place, but it’s not the full story.

 Effective business writing (in general)

-Stephen Pinker’s The Sense of Style: The Thinking Person’s Guide to Writing in the 21st Century is a tidy synopsis of many other classic style manuals, with some neuroscientific explanations for how and why concision, clarity, transition, and grammar matter.
+Stephen Pinker’s The Sense of Style: The Thinking Person’s Guide to Writing in the 21st Century is a tidy synopsis of many other classic style manuals, with some neuroscientific explanations for why concision, clarity, transition, and good grammar are important.

-In Quiet Leadership, David Rock also uses neuroscience to argue that effective, intentional communication is always specific, succinct, and generous (meaning, filled with warm human feeling).
+In Quiet Leadership, David Rock also uses neuroscience to argue that effective, intentional communication is always specific, succinct, and “generous” (by which he means, filled with warm human feeling).

-When I am distilling an organization’s core positioning and messaging, I often use the four copywriting filters: “clear, relevant, different, and better.”
+When I am creating or revising an organization’s core positioning and messaging, I often use the following copywriting filters: “clear, relevant, different, and better.”

 Business writers can use these editing tools, and the ones below, to streamline their writing and, usually in the process, their thinking.

 - How to Be A Better Writer, Gareth Branwyn